-The founders expanded on the work started by the St Vincent de Paul Society in 2001, which included beginning the operation of a basic health centre, and the provision of free breakfasts and clothes to the community.
+The founders expanded on the work started by the St Vincent de Paul Society in 2001, which included the operation of a basic health center, and the provision of free breakfasts and clothes to the community.

 Since then, Proyecto Horizonte has expanded rapidly to offer various programs.
-Some of these have reached the goal of being sustainable and independent of Proyecto Horizonte and we outline these success stories below.
+Some of these have reached the goal of being sustainable and independent of Proyecto Horizonte and contributed to our success.

 he day-care centre was started in 2004 with 1 room, 30 children and 1 teacher.
 Year by year, we expanded the rooms, the number of children and teachers and the facilities.
 Whilst the parents always paid a monthly amount, the price was heavily subsidised by Proyecto Horizonte as there was no government support.